Ilmarian-Incorporated/WORLDS-AND-VERSES/2. Roleplay/FERA WORLD/Open Starters/NSFW/Lästig Tann - Life 1.md

 [[Lästig Tann]]

 # Starter
-Life in the tavern was aweful.
+Life in the tavern was awful.
 Paying customers only had to drop the dozen crowns it took to own a girl for the night and they could use her at all time.

 Poor Lästig could not even escape thanks to the magic seal on her.

-#OpenRP #FeraRP #LewdRP
+#OpenRP #FeraRP #MCRP #FantasyRP #DiscordRP #LewdRP
 ![[crowGangbang9.png]]